TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 {% include candid-image.html src="/assets/images/home-assistant/dhw-thermal-siphoning.png" alt="Thermal Siphoning" %}

 This is an annotated history graph from Home Assistant.
 The blue line shows the reported hot water temperature, the red line is the heat pump flow temperature.
-The blue shading shows when the heat pump is generating heat with the hot water circuit active.
+The blue shading shows when the heat pump is generating heat with the DHW circuit active.
 The red shading shows when it's generating heat with the heating circuit active.
 The rest of the time water is being pumped round the heating circuit but the heat pump isn't generating heat.

 I tried increasing cylinder hysteresis from 2.5°C to 4°C, so that DHW cycles would be less frequent.
 Made barely any difference.
 After a DHW cycle, the flow temperature never drops far enough to trigger a heating cycle before the start of the next DHW cycle.

 # Thermosiphoning

 Where was the heat coming from?
-Given the rapid loss of heat from the heat exchanger,without the airing cupboard or outside of the insulation feeling over warm, it seemed most likely that it was escaping into the heating circuit.
+Given the rapid loss of heat from the heat exchanger, without the airing cupboard or outside of the insulation feeling over warm, it seemed most likely that it was escaping into the heating circuit.
 Almost at the same time, I got a message from Damon saying it was most likely to be [thermosiphoning](https://en.wikipedia.org/wiki/Thermosiphon).
 Fixing it would need no-return check valves to be installed.

 I suspect this is a consequence of floor mounting the heat exchanger with all connections on top.
 It's easy for convection to move heat up the heat pump return connection and on to where it joins the return from the heating circuit.
 Similarly, heat can also convect up the cold water supply pipe.